Substance Care and Handling

 - Disposal of PCB contaminated equipment.

-Battle River Power Coop will take responsibility for reclaiming land prior to turning it over to the land owner after a substation etc. has been on the property.
+Battle River Power Coop assumes responsibility for reclaiming land prior to turning it over to the land owner after a substation etc. has been on the property.
 The following are the steps we will take to reclaim the land:

 - Remove distribution equipment, poles, wire, etc.